1234 19th Street Northwest Suite 604 Washington, DC 20036

 Are sports mouthguards required for children?

 Yes, we recommend sports mouthguards for all athletes, regardless of age.
 A custom-made professional mouthguard protects teeth, gums, and orthodontic appliances like braces.
-Contact sports like hockey, lacrosse, and soccer, where there is contact between players, require mouthguards.
+You need to wear a mouthguard for any sports with contact between players, like hockey, lacrosse, or soccer.

 Contact Our Dental Office

 Has it been a while since your last dental visit?
-Call Dupont Dental for general, preventative dental treatment today at (202) 946-4720.
+Call Dupont Dental today for general dentistry treatment in Washington, DC, at (202) 946-4720.
 You may also request a dental appointment with Dr. Banks online.
 Visiting the dentist regularly can keep your smile healthy and prevent future dental problems and complications.